valenpe7/petrvalenta.eu/_posts/2025-09-12-bayesian_optimization_of_electron_energy.md

 ### Why this work is important

 This research demonstrates not only a practical way to optimize compact accelerators, but also provides scaling laws that can be applied to future high-energy laser systems.
-The results show that laser wakefield accelerators could eventually deliver hundreds of giga-electronvolts of electron energy when powered by large-scale lasers, potentially rivaling [traditional particle accelerators](https://en.wikipedia.org/wiki/Particle_accelerator).
+The results show that laser wakefield accelerators could eventually deliver hundreds of giga-electronvolts of electron energy when powered by large-scale lasers.
 Such compact, high-energy accelerators could have transformative applications — from generating [muons](https://en.wikipedia.org/wiki/Muon) for [radiography](https://en.wikipedia.org/wiki/Radiography) and fundamental physics, to producing novel radiation sources for medicine and security screening, and even enabling new studies in [quantum electrodynamics](https://en.wikipedia.org/wiki/Quantum_electrodynamics).
 By bridging advanced machine learning with state-of-the-art plasma physics, the study takes a decisive step toward making efficient table-top electron accelerators a reality for both research and practical applications worldwide.

 **Tip:** Following the principles of reproducible science, the raw data used for this research are openly available on [Zenodo](https://doi.org/10.5281/zenodo.16941557) and the data analysis can be accessed on [GitHub](https://github.com/valenpe7/knh7-hbr3).
 {: .notice--success}